86Box/bios-tools/README.md

 * EPA (Award), PCX (AMI) and other image formats are automatically converted to PNG if the aforementioned optional dependency is installed.
 * Some Intel motherboard BIOSes (particularly from the AMIBIOS 6 era) will not be extracted properly due to a different address line inversion mechanism.
 This is a known issue with the Intel update format concatenator which may eventually be solved.
 * Extraction of the following BIOS distribution formats is **not implemented** due to the use of unknown compression methods:
-  * Disk eXPress (DXP) floppy self-extractor, used by HP
   * Evergreen `.ETI`
-  * Sydex floppy self-extractor (compressed/encoded version of CopyQM RLE), used by IBM
   * ICL `.LDB`

 ## Analysis notes